-The project site is located in southeastern Merced, approximately two and a half miles southeast of Downtown and a half mile north of Highway 99.
-The development is surrounded by sites that are considered developed (east, west, and south), with agricultural uses to the north.
-The project site does not contain any creeks, or other wetland areas.
+The project site is located in northwest Merced, approximately three miles northwest of Downtown and a two and a half mile northeast of Highway 99.
+The development is surrounded by sites that are considered undeveloped (east, and west), with a single-family home subdivision (under construction) to the south, and agricultural uses to the north across Cardella Road outside City limits.
+The project site does not contain any creeks or other wetland areas.

 The general project area is located in the Central California Valley eco-region (Omernik 1987).
 This eco-region is characterized by flat, intensively farmed plains with long, hot, dry summers and cool, wet winters (14-20 inches of precipitation per year).
-The Central California Valley eco-region includes the Sacramento Valley to the north, the San Joaquin Valley to the south, and it ranges between the Sierra Nevada Foothills to the east and the Coastal Range foothills to the west.
+The Central California Valley eco-region includes the Sacramento Valley to the north, the San Joaquin Valley to the south, and ranges between the Sierra Nevada Foothills to the east and the Coastal Range foothills to the west.
 Nearly half of the eco-region is actively farmed, and about three-fourths of that farmed land is irrigated.